 In evaluating children’s overall spelling abilities, spelling expectations for the child’s grade should be considered.
 Still, some students do make consistent patterns of errors, such as frequent phonologically-based errors or semantic errors.
 Targeting instruction to address these kinds of error patterns can be very helpful.

 For children with phonological weaknesses in spelling, explicit instruction in phoneme segmentation and letter-sound relationships can be very effective.
 Word-building activities involving letter tiles and patterned chains of words for children to spell, using the letter-sound relationships that are familiar to them, can be especially useful at this stage.
 For example, a child who knows all single consonant sounds and the short vowels a and i might be spelling a chain of words such as sap, slap, slip, sip, sit, bit, bat, brat, bran, brag, and so on.

 To develop orthographic pattern knowledge as well as knowledge of common spelling rules, children can do word sorts in which they sort words into different piles depending on the pattern.
-For instance, to develop children’s understanding of when to use –tch in spelling /ch/, the teacher could have children sort cards with words containing ch (chip, chop, chin, choose, cheer) and –tch (hatch, witch, etch, scratch, botch) into different piles and discuss the pattern, that –tch is used at the end of a word, after a short vowel sound.
+For instance, to develop children’s understanding of when to use –tch in spelling /ch/, we could have children sort cards with words containing ch (chip, chop, chin, choose, cheer) and –tch (hatch, witch, etch, scratch, botch) into different piles and discuss the pattern, that –tch is used at the end of a word, after a short vowel sound.